DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 ## Querying:

-To query AWS Athena using the `noctua` it is very similar to querying any other database:
+To query AWS Athena using the `noctua` it is very similar to querying any other `DBI` database method:

 ```
 library(DBI)